 Bang!
 That’s the power of Chemistry.
 In this explosive example of water electrolysis, you’ll experience firsthand the transformation of electrical energy into chemical energy.
 Start the electrical current flowing in electrodes inside the clear flask of water.
-The electrical current splits the water molecules into two elements- hydrogen and oxygen.
+The electrical current splits the water molecules into two elements: hydrogen and oxygen.
 Once the hydrogen gas has been collected and loaded in the launch chamber, prepare to be amazed.
 The hydrogen gas combusts in a chemical explosion that launches a ping-pong ball up with a surprising bang!

-Can you control the electrical signals in your brain?
+If you’ve ever wanted the power of telekinesis, this is the game for you!
+But can you control the electrical signals in your brain?
 Square off with your opponent in this exciting challenge that measures your ability to FOCUS and RELAX.
 Slip on the bio-sensor headband and watch as a small white ball travels across the table according to the brain waves of you and your opponent.
 A large monitor will display both players’ brain activity in this ultimate game of mind control.

 Challenge your friends to an old fashioned match in tug-of-war on this giant lever exhibit.
 As each side tugs the rope you’ll quickly learn that the two sides are not equal.
 Can you figure out why?

 Ahoy, matey!
 Come set sail with us and experiment with wind and air pressure.
 Be the captain of your own boat by controlling the wind and sail positions to watch your vessel journey across the sea.
 Shiver me timbers, that’s one fast boat!